Dashticz/dashticz_v2/docs/blocks/specials/moon.rst

 ``<dashticz>/img/moon``

 We have 100 moon images.
 A moon cycle takes approximately 28 days.
-That means that the moon picture will refresh approximiately 4 times a day.
+That means that the moon picture will refresh approximately 4 times a day.

 .. image:: moon.17.png